rochus-keller/Oberon/README.md

 - [x] LuaJIT compiler backend
 - [ ] Complete built-in procedure and Oakwood library implementations
 - [ ] Write documentation and focus articles
-- [x] Implement a CIL/ECMA-335 compiler backend (done for IL assembly, pending for direct dll generator)
+- [x] Implement a CIL/ECMA-335 compiler backend (done for both IL and direct assembly generator)
 - [x] Use a minimal Mono runtime as an alternative to the LuaJIT VM
 - [ ] Implement an LLVM compiler backend
+- [x] Foreign Function Interface (FFI, see [here](https://github.com/rochus-keller/OberonSystem/blob/FFI/ObSdl.obx) for an example))
 - [ ] Proceed with the programming language development (based on actual need and after careful consideration)

 ### The Oberon+ IDE